just-keep-spinning/hard-drive-project/domain_questions.md

 ## What is a hard drive?

-a high-capacity, self-contained storage device containing a read-write mechanism plus one or more hard disks, inside a sealed unit
+A high-capacity, self-contained storage device containing a read-write mechanism plus one or more hard disks, inside a sealed unit

 ## What are the 5 key SMART stats for identifying Hard Drive failures?

+S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology; often written as SMART)

 1.)
-SMART 5 – Reallocated_Sector_Count.
+SMART 5 – Reallocated_Sector_Count

 2.)
-SMART 187 – Reported_Uncorrectable_Errors.
+SMART 187 – Reported_Uncorrectable_Errors

 3.)
-SMART 188 – Command_Timeout.
+SMART 188 – Command_Timeout

 4.)
-SMART 197 – Current_Pending_Sector_Count.
+SMART 197 – Current_Pending_Sector_Count

 5.)
-SMART 198 – Offline_Uncorrectable.
+SMART 198 – Offline_Uncorrectable

 ## How should we aggregate stats for those features?